Olaniyan-tech/ToDo-API/README.md

-Django Todo API Project
+# Todo API

-This project is a Django-based Todo API application with user registration, login/logout, JWT authentication, and task management functionalities using Django REST Framework.

-It’s a fully API-based project (no frontend templates), designed for multi-user task management.
+This is a RESTful API for a multi-user Todo application.
+Users can register, login, create tasks, update tasks, search, and delete them.
+Authentication is handled via JWT tokens stored in HTTP-only cookies.